mostafaabd/pro-author-review/readme.txt

 License: GPL v2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Pro Author Review plugin helps a post author to add a review to their posts using review criterias with separate ratings, and allow logged in users to rate posts.
+Pro Author Review plugin helps a post author to add a review to posts using review criterias with separate ratings, and allow logged in users to rate posts.

 == Description ==
-Pro Author Review plugin helps a post author to add a review to their posts using review criterias with separate ratings, and allow logged in users to rate posts.
+Pro Author Review plugin helps a post author to add a review to posts using review criterias with separate ratings, and allow logged in users to rate posts.

-The plugin concern about saving your time, you can create a review template and using this template inside many posts, so you don\\\'t need to repeat criteria for each post.
+The plugin concern about saving your time, you can create a review template and using this template inside many posts, so you don't need to repeat criteria for each post.

 See [Demo](http://demo.mostafaa.net/authorreview/)